elunna/nerfhack-changelog/README.md

 * padded gloves provide an extra point of AC (dnh)
 * combat boots provide 1AC and +1 to-hit (dnh)
 * jungle boots provide protection from wounded legs (dnh)
+* kicking boots allow kicking even when your legs are wounded.
 * gauntlets of dexterity grant +1 to-hit while using bows (Evil)
 * saddles are now twice as common (FIQ)
 * mummy wrappings always generate rotted